simplic/documentation/dev/bug_hunt/general_approach.md

 - Check the input and output
 - Create clear cases what could cause the problem.
 - Reduce the time testing by creating the smallest possible test case where the bug occurs.
-- Priotize your possible error cases by effort, knowhow & likelyhood
+- Prioritize your possible error cases by effort, knowhow & likelihood.

 By checking the input and output starting with the general process and the gradually reducing the scope to more specific cases/processes, you get a good idea where exactly things go wrong.